 Omnia Card and Roma Pass in front of the Colosseum, Rome.

 Get your booking confirmed instantly

-Discounted tickets for additional attractions (with Roma Pass)
+Discounted entry tickets available for additional attractions using Roma Pass

-Landmarks: Colosseum, Roman Forum, St. Peter’s Basilica & more
+Landmarks include the Colosseum, Roman Forum, St. Peter’s Basilica and more

-Transportation: Buses, metro lines A, B, B1, C, and railway lines Roma-Lido, Roma Flaminio Piazza del Popolo-Viterbo, Roma-Giardinetti by ATAC
+Transportation options: Buses, metro lines A, B, B1, C, railway lines Roma-Lido, Roma Flaminio Piazza del Popolo-Viterbo, and Roma-Giardinetti by ATAC

-Get all the details for Omnia Card here and Roma Pass here
+Details for both Omnia Card and Roma Pass are available

+Omnia Card and Roma Pass in front of the Colosseum, Rome.